neutrinobolt/CS_290/README.md

 Right off the bat I got frustrated when as I scrolled down, an ad followed me, obscuring nearly half the screen, but disappeared by itself shortly after.
 I understand the necessity for ads, but there must be a less frustrating way to advertize.
-Improvement: Shrink down the ad and make it easier to get rid of
+Improvement: Shrink down the ad and make it easier to get rid of.

 ### 3. Cool Math Games (Yes, this site is still going.)